Codium-ai/pr-agent/docs/docs/tools/describe.md

     - `enable_pr_type`: if set to false, it will not show the `PR type` as a text value in the description content.
 Default is true.

-    - `final_update_message`: if set to true, it will add a comment message [`PR Description updated to latest commit...`](https://github.com/Codium-ai/pr-agent/pull/499#issuecomment-1837412176) after finishing calling `/describe`.
-Default is true.
+    - `disable_final_update_message`: if set to true, the tool will skip adding a comment message [`PR Description updated to latest commit...`](https://github.com/Codium-ai/pr-agent/pull/499#issuecomment-1837412176) after finishing calling `/describe`.
+Default is false.

     - `enable_semantic_files_types`: if set to true, "Changes walkthrough" section will be generated.
 Default is true.
     - `collapsible_file_list`: if set to true, the file list in the "Changes walkthrough" section will be collapsible.
 If set to "adaptive", the file list will be collapsible only if there are more than 8 files.
 Default is "adaptive".